pagkly/Zed/Investopedia3/Unitized Endowment Pool (UEP).md

 Many endowments choose to take on more risk in search of higher potential rewards that have a better chance of beating inflation over time.

 The number of endowments that invest in unitized endowment pools and other outside investment managers, as opposed to making all decisions in-house, tends to run in cycles.
-In the decade following the 2007-2009 [financial crisis](https://www.investopedia.com/terms/f/financial-crisis.asp), for example, more midsize- and large endowments hired management expertise from the outside, in general, in an effort to focus on controlling costs and putting more focus on risk management.
+In the decade following the 2007-2009 [[financial crisis]](https://www.investopedia.com/terms/f/financial-crisis.asp), for example, more midsize- and large endowments hired management expertise from the outside, in general, in an effort to focus on controlling costs and putting more focus on risk management.